8 Tips and Tricks for an Awesome Brand Marketing Presentation

 You can present a few negative, downbeat, disaster-style slides.
 Then, once they are bummed out enough, swoop in with some good news.
 One example of this is Oli Garnder, who is famous for his mind-blowing CRO presentations.
 Above images are a series of slides from his 2014 Hero Conference; I Don’t Give a Sh!t About Conversion Rates.

 Map out the concept of your slides first, strategise each of the slides and identify the high points that will emotionally affect your audience and the lowest sections.

 Your presentation is part of content marketing that needs proper strategising.
 If this is not implemented correctly, the rollercoaster ride that you want to achieve can immediately become a highway crash scene.

 - Calkins, Tim (Author)

 - 256 Pages - 09/25/2018 (Publication Date) - Page Two (Publisher)

-One that makes for an awesome marketing presentation is the creativity that was put into each slide.
+One that makes for awesome marketing presentation programs is the creativity that was put into each slide.
 You can set your own flair to it by incorporating PowerPoint’s effects, transitions, images, and more.
 But keep this in mind: less is more!
 There is no need for you to go crazy on the design.

 The goal here is to have a fun and creative presentation that will capture the audience’s attention, but simple enough to not confuse them on where to look.